 In order to become a CNA, federal law requires that one must complete the required training, pass a state competency exam and be placed on a state nurse aide registry.
 The required training consists of supervised clinical studies, nursing classes, a set amount of hours spent in the classroom or in clinical settings and must be approved by the state.
 Some states require additional coursework, such as HIV/aids training.

 Many schools currently offer CNA programs within their regular curriculum, however, it’s not necessary to attend a four-year institution to obtain your CNA certification.
-Community colleges, hospitals, vocational schools and the Red Cross are among the various educational settings from which you can pursue CNA training.
+Community colleges, online courses, hospitals, vocational schools and the Red Cross are among the various educational settings from which you can pursue CNA training.
 The certification process can last anywhere from 4-12 weeks, and depending on the state you live in, can require between 16-100 supervised clinical hours in order to become certified.

 One thing to note is that many of these programs require a high school diploma or its equivalent.
 However, if you are able to pass the reading and mathematics assessments, they may still allow you to enroll.

-Is Online CNA Certification Right For Me?
+Benefits of Online CNA Certification

 There are several key benefits to earning your CNA certification online: